 Proprietary funds distinguish operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
 The principal operating revenues of the County's enterprise funds and internal service funds are charges to customers for sales and services.
 The County also recognizes as operating revenue the portion of tap fees of the Reclamation District fund that are intended to recover the cost of connecting new customers to their system.
-Operating expenses for enterprise funds and internal service funds and internal service funds and internal service funds and internal service funds include the cost of sales and services, administrative expenses, and depreciation on capital assets.
+Operating expenses for enterprise funds and internal service funds include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.